eljojo/peter/README.md

 - Removed Ruby 1.9 and 2.0 (only 2.1 left)
 - Disabled nginx by default (easy to enable)
 - Disabled cron by default (easy to enable)
-- Removed redis
+- Removed redis, memcached, pups
-- Removed memcached
+- Also installing jruby

-- Removed pups
+To see all the changes, please read the [Changelog](https://github.com/eljojo/peter/blob/master/Changelog.md)

 ---------------------------------------